Fireborn: Dark Phoenix

 Most of his time these days is spent in the fully-furnished laboratory he had installed at his renovated family home; and his work these days is on the subject of ‘galvanic force’ or ‘galvanism’; a mysterious power that can be created from certain chemical cells.
 The galvanic force thus created can be put to use – Lord Apargopolous lights the main street of Trynsham with four brilliant white ‘galvanic arcs’ that are placed high on disconnected gas lamps, and which the locals feel certain are a sign that their village is more modern than most of the world’s cities – at the very apex of modernity, the glowing jewel in New Urgen’s crown.

 Reinforcing this is their landlord’s political ascent.
 His lovely daughter, Anastasia, has recently been betrothed to Prince Arkady – the Prince-Regent’s youngest cousin, 8th in line to the throne.
 Lord Apargopulous has arranged a feast at his home to celebrate, and the sudden attention paid to this place by the high and mighty have transformed the village’s outlook.
-Whether the village can outlast its patriarch, though, is another question; Lord Apargopulous is a scientific genius but a social conservative, but his eldest son and heir – also called Tomaz – has a worrying tendancy to quote Galossist philosophy, amongst other collectivist leanings.
+Whether the village can outlast its patriarch, though, is another question; Lord Apargopulous is a scientific genius but a social conservative, but his youngest son – also called Tomaz – has a worrying tendancy to quote Galossist philosophy, amongst other collectivist leanings.
 Whether this is to rebel against his father or whether he deeply believes such socialist twaddle is a subject of much whispered debate in the village.